Álex Petxarroman: Athletic Bilbao

 On 1 July 2021, Petxarroman signed a three-year contract with La Liga side Athletic Bilbao.
 He made his professional debut on 31 October, replacing Óscar de Marcos late into a 1–1 away draw against his former side Real Sociedad.

+Andorra

 On 10 August 2022, Petxarroman was loaned to Segunda División newcomers FC Andorra for the season.
+On 24 July of the following year, he signed a permanent two-year contract with the club.

+Deportivo La Coruña

+On 15 July 2024, after Andorra's relegation, Petxarroman signed a four-year deal with Deportivo de La Coruña, newly promoted to division two.

+Andorra return (loan)

+On 14 August 2025, Petxarroman returned to Andorra on a one-year loan deal, with a buyout clause.